daneedk/com.uc.heimdall/README.md

 * Add an Alarm Off Button.
 * Detailed instructions can be found on the Instructions tab in the apps settings.

+## Version 2.0.7
+* Improved device enumeration

 ## Version 2.0.6
-* Settings tabs automaticaly adjust to screenwidth
+* Settings tabs automatically adjust to screenwidth

 ## Version 2.0.5
 * Improved settings user interface